ARMmbed/mbed-os-example-client/README.md

 Then re-build and flash the application.

-**Tip:** The instructions in this document remain the same, irrespective of the socket mode you select.
+<span class="tips">**Tip:** The instructions in this document remain the same, irrespective of the socket mode you select.</span>

 ## Monitoring the application

 The application prints debug messages over the serial port, so you can monitor its activity with a serial port monitor.
 The application uses baud rate 115200.

-**Note:** Instructions to set this up are located [here](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).
+<span class="notes">**Note:** Instructions to set this up are located [here](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).</span>

-After connecting you should see messages about connecting to mbed Device Connector:
+After connecting, you should see messages about connecting to mbed Device Connector:

 ```
 In app_start()